 The issue of Energy is important to our district and to my work in Congress.

 Western Pennsylvania is rich in natural resources.
-It’s time we fully realize her full potential.
-I am dedicated to further policies that will encourage the development and utilization of the Marcellus shale that is being developed here in Western Pennsylvania.
+It’s time we fully realize her total potential.
+I am dedicated to furthering policies that will encourage the development and utilization of the Marcellus shale that is being developed here in Western Pennsylvania.
 The Commonwealth is in a great position to become a leader in the development of natural gas and coal.
 I believe that by working with emerging industries, like the shale industry, these new sources of energy can provide an invaluable source of energy and provide sustainable, high-quality, high paying jobs for years to come.